mainmatter/mainmatter.com/_posts/2019-07-23-july-monthly-update.md

 First announced in the [May monthly update](https://simplabs.com/blog/2019/05/10/may-monthly-update), the ember-intl-analyzer CLI tool which analyzes your app code and finds unused translations for you has received an update.

-ember-intl-analyzer now has support or JS decorators and will warn about missing translations.
+ember-intl-analyzer now has support for JS decorators and will warn about missing translations.

 Check it out here: [https://github.com/simplabs/ember-intl-analyzer](https://github.com/simplabs/ember-intl-analyzer)